awsdocs/aws-php-developers-guide/doc_source/kms-example-grants.rst

 View a Grant
 ============

-To get detailed information about the grants on an |KMS| customer master key, use the :KMS-api:`ListGrants <API_ListGrants>` operation.
+To get detailed information about the grants on an |KMS| CMK, use the :KMS-api:`ListGrants <API_ListGrants>` operation.

 **Imports**